 And if you are restricting food and calories, you may also want to add in supplements.
 Your body needs vitamins and minerals to carry out everyday functions.
 And if they aren’t coming from your diet, it is easy to add them as a supplement to experience the full benefit of intermittent fasting.

 Warning, our “scientific nerd side” is about to come out!

 The hormones regulating key functions like ovulation are incredibly sensitive to your energy (food) intake.
-In both men and women, hypothalamic-pituitary-gonadal (HPG) axis — the cooperative functioning of three endocrine glands — acts a bit like a symphony conductor.
+In both men and women, the hypothalamic-pituitary-gonadal (HPG) axis — the cooperative functioning of three endocrine glands — acts a bit like a symphony conductor.

-First, the hypothalamus releases gonadotropin releasing hormone (GnRH).
+First, the hypothalamus releases gonadotropin-releasing hormone (GnRH).
 This tells the pituitary to release luteinizing hormone (LH) and follicular stimulating hormone (FSH).
 LH and FSH then act on the reproductive organs.
 In women, this triggers the production of estrogen and progesterone — which we need to release a mature egg (ovulation) and to support a pregnancy.
 In men, this triggers the production of testosterone and sperm production.
 Because this chain of reactions happens on a very specific, regular cycle in women, GnRH pulses must be very precisely timed, or everything can “get off beat.”
 GnRH pulses seem to be very sensitive to environmental factors and can be thrown off by fasting.
 Even short-term fasting (say, three days) alters hormonal pulses in some women.

 There’s even some evidence that missing a single regular meal (while of course not constituting an emergency by itself) can start to put us on alert, to prepare our bodies to quickly respond to the change in energy intake if it continues.

-Nerd moment over!
+Nerd moment is over!